chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Data Retention

-The bulk of Chef Automate's data is stored by the ingest, event-feed and compliance services.
+The bulk of Chef Automate's data is stored by the ingest, event-feed, and compliance services.
-Each service has one or more configurable retention policies that can be individually modified using the service's gRPC Purge interface.
+Each service has one or more purge policies that can be configured using the service's gRPC Purge interface.

 To configure each service's purge policies run the following commands with the configuration request tailored to your specific needs.
 The `recurrence` field can be set